8.3.7. Agents

 • identity: Allows all current technologies.
 E.g. disables filtering.
 Aliased to “all”.

-• similar_technology: Only allows technologies that have the same type as current crop of technologies in the agent, as determined by “tech_type” in Techno-data.
+• similar_technology: Only allows technologies that have the same type as current crop of technologies in the agent, as determined by “Type” in Technodata.
 Aliased to “similar”.

 • same_fuels: Only allows technologies that consume the same fuels as the current crop of technologies in the agent.
 Aliased to “fueltype”.